rahulsh1/rahulsh1.github.com/_posts/2015-05-20-Docker-Intro.md

  - Docker and
  - Boot2Docker management tool (Lightweight Linux VM)

+:pushpin:

 #### New Tools with Docker

 ##### Compose
 There used to be a tool called [fig](http://www.fig.sh/) which allowed you to manage Docker containers using a single file.
-Its now replaced with inbuilt tool called `Compose`.
+Its now replaced with inbuilt tool called `Compose`. :bookmark:

 Compose allows you to specify your entire application in a single `yml` file which could be composed of multiple containers.
 You can expose the correct port and create links between the containers in this file.